jlbmontejano/faceRecognitionFrontEnd/README.md

 - [Acknowledgments](#acknowledgments)

 ## Description:
 This project will allow you to submit images and, through an API, detect the faces on the submitted image.
 You are able to register, sign in and sign out.
-The amount of entries that you've done will also be registered and saved.
+The amount of entries that you've done will also be displayed and saved.

 ## Technologies:
 - ReactJS